 “My Dad died seven years ago, but I still miss him.
 But it’s the anniversary of my mother’s death today.”

 Liam hunched forward and the pressure of his thigh scrunched the folded handkerchief in his pocket.
 He said, “I have two half-sisters, one that I met once, and one in her teens.
-Anyway, I’m used to comforting my sister, if you want to cry.”
+Anyway, I’m used to comforting sisters, if you want to cry.”

 He could feel a flush starting at the back of his neck.